Discover more from Tech World With Milan Newsletter

 Step 1: Detect a Crash - Another tool, Sapienz, finds app crashes.
 When Sapienz identifies a crash, it is logged into a database.

-Step 2: Identify the Problem - SAPFIX pinpoints the exact line of code causing the issue.
+Step 2: Identify the Problem—SAPFIX pinpoints the exact line of code causing the issue.
 It first checks if the crash is reproducible.
-If it's not reproducible, the crash is discarded.
+If it's not, the crash is discarded.
 It uses a technique called "spectrum-based fault localization" to identify the most likely lines of code responsible for the crash.

 Step 3: Suggest a Fix - Using predefined templates or code mutations, SAPFIX proposes a solution.
 After identifying the fault location, SAPFIX attempts to generate a patch.
 It employs two strategies:

-Template-based Fixing: SAPFIX uses predefined templates to suggest fixes for common bugs.
-These templates are designed based on standard developer practices.
+Template-based Fixing: SAPFIX suggests fixes for common bugs using predefined templates designed based on standard developer practices.

-Mutation-based Fixing: SAPFIX resorts to a mutation-based system if the template-based approach fails.
+Mutation-based Fixing: If the template-based approach fails, SAPFIX resorts to a mutation-based system.
 It systematically applies a series of code mutations to the fault location to generate potential fixes.

-Step 4: Test the Fix - The proposed solution is tested to ensure it's valid.
-It uses the test cases from Sapienz to check the validity of the patch.
+Step 4: Test the Fix—The proposed solution is tested to ensure its validity.
+It uses the test cases from Sapienz to check the patch's validity.
 If the patch passes all tests, it's considered a good fix.
 After patch validation, SAPFIX uses Infer (a static analysis tool) to analyze the proposed fix further.
 Infer checks if the patch introduces any new potential issues.

 Step 5: Review - Developers get the final say, reviewing and approving the fix.